spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/usage.md

 </project>
 ```

-This is sufficient to build the TCS fragment and install the fragment to the local maven
+This is sufficient to build the Streaming Web flow fragment and install the fragment to the local maven
 repository for use by other modules.